TigranOhanyan/RESUME/README.md

 **Tech used:** MATLAB

-**Tasks:** Teaching students to use MATLAB in constrcuting financial-economic models
+**Tasks:** Teaching students to use MATLAB in constructing financial-economic models

 ### AUG 2018 – FEB 2019